Kate Shemirani

 Kay Allison "Kate" Shemirani (born 1965) is a British conspiracy theorist, anti-vaccine activist and former nurse who lost her licence to practise in 2020 for misconduct.
 She is best known for promoting conspiracy theories about COVID-19, vaccinations and 5G technology.
-Shemirani has been described by The Jewish Chronicle as a leading figure of a movement that includes conspiracy theorists as well as far-left and far-right activists.
+Shemirani has been described by The Jewish Chronicle as a leading figure of a movement that includes conspiracy theorists and far-left and far-right activists.

-Shemirani describes herself as a "Natural Nurse in a Toxic World".
-She was suspended by the Nursing and Midwifery Council (NMC) in July 2020, in response to complaints that she was spreading conspiracy theories and misinformation about COVID-19 and about vaccines, and struck off (with a right to appeal after five years) in May 2021.
+Shemirani styles herself the "Natural Nurse in a Toxic World".
+She was suspended by the Nursing and Midwifery Council (NMC) in July 2020 in response to complaints that she was spreading conspiracy theories and misinformation about COVID-19 and vaccines, and struck off (with a right to appeal after five years) in May 2021.

-Biography

-Shemirani is known for her promotion of conspiracy theories on topics related to vaccines and 5G telephone networks, in particular in relation to the COVID-19 pandemic.
-She has presented her views at events alongside other conspiracy theorists such as David Icke, Piers Corbyn and Mark Steele.

-Shemirani has described nurses who raised concerns about her conduct as "overweight" and "envious" of her "decent looks" and success.
+In October 2025, a coroner's inquest ruled Shemirani contributed to her daughter Paloma's 2024 death from cancer by influencing her to reject chemotherapy in favor of alternative treatments.